 Image Credit & Copyright: Adam Block/Mount Lemmon SkyCenter/University of Arizona

-Messier 65 (also known as NGC 3623) is an intermediate spiral galaxy of some 100,000 light-years across that lies approximately 35 million light-years away from Earth in the constellation of Leo (the Lion), while it is receding from us at some 807 kilometers per second.
-It is a member of the famous Leo Triplet, a small group of interacting galaxies that includes Messier 66 and NGC 3628.
+NGC 4157 (also known as UGC 7183) is a barred spiral galaxy of some 105,000 light-years across (about the same size as our Milky Way galaxy), located about 35.6 million light-years away from Earth in the northern constellation of Ursa Major (the Great Bear), while it is receding from us at approximately 774 kilometers per second.
+It is part of the Ursa Major North Group of galaxies.

 A Type II supernova results from the rapid collapse and violent explosion of a massive star.
-A star must have at least 8 times, and no more than 40–50 times the mass of our Sun for this type of explosion.
+A star must have at least 8 times, and no more than 40–50 times the mass of the Sun for this type of explosion.
 It is distinguished from other types of supernova by the presence of hydrogen in its spectrum.
-Type II supernovae are mainly observed in the spiral arms of galaxies and in H II regions, but not in elliptical galaxies.
+The exploding star can become billions of times as bright as the Sun before gradually fading from view.
+At its maximum brightness, the exploded star may outshine an entire galaxy.